Ball of the Foot Pain

 - Do you ever feel like there is a pebble in your foot?

 - Does it ever feel like your socks are bunched up?

 - Does massaging your foot ever make it feel better?

-Treatment of Morton’s Neuralgia:
+Treatment of Morton’s Neuroma:

 - Sometimes the only solution is to cut the nerve out.